-SCORE January 1, 2018 through December 31, 2018
+SCORE January 1, 2022 through December 31, 2022

-Administrative Board SCORE Des Moines, Washington
+Board of Directors SCORE Des Moines, Washington

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the SCORE, as of and for the year ended December 31, 2018, and the related notes to the financial statements, which collectively comprise the Entity's basic financial statements, and have issued our report thereon dated September 17, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of SCORE, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Entity's basic financial statements, and have issued our report thereon dated January 22, 2025.

-INTERNAL CONTROL OVER FINANCIAL REPORTING
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING

-In planning and performing our audit of the financial statements, we considered the Entity's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Entity's internal control.
+In planning and performing our audit of the financial statements, we considered the Entity's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Entity's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Entity's internal control.